jethrokuan/submit/README.md

 ```sh
 ./test.js
 ```
 If the above fails, you may need to give execute permissions to the file owner, just run `chmod u+x test.js`.
-More info [here][chmod].
+Click [here][chmod] for more info.

 ## Help